htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 New Features:

+- On Linux systems with cgroup v1 enabled, HTCondor now uses the device cgroup to hide GPUs that are not provisioned by the system.
+This can be disabled by settting the new knob :macro:`STARTER_HIDE_GPU_DEVICES` to false.
+  :jira:`1152`

 - Added ability for administrators to specify whether Startd disk enforcement creates thin or thick provisioned logical volumes for a jobs emphemeral execute directory.
   This is controlled by the new configuration knob :macro:`LVM_USE_THIN_PROVISIONING`.